 Australia is a prospective market for several mobile transportation networks companies.
 Some of them even chose this country as their first global expansion, as did by Ola Cabs and Didi Chuxing before trying getting into the bigger market like US and Europe.

-This also attracts ridesharing companies based in Estonia, Taxify.
+This also attracts ridesharing companies based in Estonia, Bolt (formerly Taxify).
 A startup company that was established in 2013 has entered Australia to disrupt Uber dominance in the country which operates almost without competition since 2014.

 Their service finally formally operates on December 2017 in Sydney and then grows to various other cities like Melbourne and Brisbane within the same year.
 Offering alternate options for Aussies in several cities to get a safe, reliable and affordable ride.